Chinese envoy takes veiled swipe at Trump for politicizing coronavirus

 “So little attention is paid to the views of the scientists as some politicians are so preoccupied in their efforts for stigmatization, for groundless accusations,” he added, accusing the media of also spreading speculation and rumor.

 Tensions are simmering between Washington and Beijing over the virus, which originated in Wuhan, China last year and has infected millions and upended life worldwide.
-Almost a third of coronavirus cases, a total of 2.5 million people globally, have been in the United States.
+Almost a third of coronavirus cases, more than 2.5 million people globally, have been in the United States.

 Last month, the U.S. State Department summoned Cui to protest comments by Beijing suggesting the U.S. military might have brought the coronavirus to China, ratcheting up tensions between the global powers.